skth5199/depth_gen/README.md

 <p align="center">
 <img src=https://user-images.githubusercontent.com/26760537/164731589-0d8a3ea7-4963-4f6b-bbd1-224d18617da7.png>
 </p>
-Each row consists of the input image, ground truth depth map, output by pix2pix model, output by U-net with MobileNetv2 and output by U-net with Densenet encoder, respectively from right to left.
+Each row consists of the input image, ground truth depth map, output by pix2pix model, output by U-net with MobileNetv2 and output by U-net with Densenet encoder, respectively from right to left.  </  br>
+<p> </p>
 To generate depth maps for a custom image, simply download and run as follows:

 ```